This post may contain affiliate links that at no additional cost to you, I may earn a small commission.

-When it comes to vegan clothes, shoes, and fashion accessories, it’s pretty cut and dry in terms of defining what is considered vegan or not.
+When it comes to vegan clothes, shoes, bags, and fashion accessories, it’s pretty cut and dry as to what is considered vegan or not.

-In fashion, the term “vegan” is generally used to mean that the materials and fabrics were made from any other material that wasn’t derived or sourced from an animal.
+In fashion, the term “vegan” generally means the materials and fabrics are from any other material that wasn’t derived or sourced from an animal.

 If it came from a living or dead animal, it’s not vegan.

-Common materials used for clothes and shoes that are not vegan include fur, leather, wool, cashmere, shearling, angora, silk, and down.
+Some animal materials commonly used for clothing, shoes, and handbags that are not vegan are fur, leather, wool, cashmere, shearling, angora, silk, and down.

-- assigned by PETA (a US-based animal rights organization)
+- issued by PETA (a US-based animal rights organization)

 - does not require renewal once approved

-- assigned by the Vegan Society (a UK-based registered charity)
+- issued by the Vegan Society (a UK-based registered charity)

 - cost an annual fee to use their Vegan sunflower trademark logo